LucasJJulien/definitive-opensource/CONTRIBUTING.md

 # Contributing to definitive-opensource
-Thank you for interest in contributing to this project.
+Thank you for your interest in contributing to this project.
 Finding open source projects is a collective task and every contribution is valued.

-> [!CAUTION]
-> Be sure to read the guidelines for software submissions.

-## Ideas
+Proper guidelines are currently in development.
+For now, just follow the existing structure and make sure to read the submission guidelines.